 What can be better news than that your one-time written code can work in 5 different operating systems – Android, iOS, macOs, Windows and Linux, and even with the web.
-In a recent time, Flutter announced its 2.0 release in an event named “Flutter Engage”.
+In a recent time, It announced its flutter 2.0 release in an event named “Flutter Engage”.
 This Release includes many exciting changes which make sure that Flutter is all set (stable for web) to go beyond mobile app development.

 Let’s dig deep into the changes we got in the new version.